sfc-gh-mhindi/REPO_CANVA/3-B2B/Scope_of_Work.md

 4. Canva operations team is available for training sessions
 5. API credentials and access to third-party platforms will be provided by Canva
 6. Current DynamoDB to Snowflake CDC pipeline is stable
-7. Jeno and Vishnu are available for technical reviews through March 2025
+7. Canva technical team is available for technical reviews through implementation
+8. Webhook infrastructure (receiver endpoints, authentication/authorization, rate limiting, request validation, async processing queue) is already set up by Canva or will be provided as a foundation
+9. Architectural and pattern changes will be made based on any limitations identified in current state architecture components (including OpenFlow, DynamoDB, etc.) during the design and implementation phases

 ---